 Why is your startup team important? 🧐

 Needless to say, your team is the entire collection of people in your organization.
-An office dog could technically also be a part of the team, but let's leave that for another day!
+An office dog could technically also be a part of the team, but let's leave that for another day.
 The formation of a team is the most crucial and fundamental thing in every startup and something you should take very seriously from the get-go.
 In fact, 23% of startups fail because of team issues.
-That's an alarming number and a reason why you need to make wise and considered decisions when you put together your team.
+That's an alarming number and a reason why you need to make wise and considered decisions when you are assembling your team.

 When building your team, you should start by identifying what task you need to have fulfilled.
 Take a look at the vision you have for your startup: what are you trying to build?
-And what is required to do it?
+And what is required to do so?
 Building a team is a very strategic endeavor, and a small startup with limited resources doesn't have a large margin for mistakes.
-You'll need to identify all the different positions your organization requires to function, both now and in the near future.
+You'll need to identify all the different positions your organization requires to function, both now- and in the near future.
 As a startup, you are on a mission to grow.
-For that reason, the people you hire should be selected for the role you need them to fulfil right out the gate – and the position you expect they should grow into in the future.
+For that reason, the people you hire should be selected for the role you need them to fulfil right out the gate, and the position you expect they should grow into in the future.
 It is impossible to predict the future, nevertheless, as a founder, you'll need to try your best at it.
-The only way to predict the future is by trying to shape the future.

 Building a team is much like playing chess: You'll need to develop the right pieces and get them in a position that provides a strong foundation for the rest of the game.
 You are playing against an unpredictable force, and the way to beat it is the ability to think several moves ahead.
 Each move should come from a considered place because one poor mistake could, in theory, be detrimental to what you are trying to achieve.
 It's impossible not to make some mistakes, but the goal is to make as few as possible.